nodesign/UPER/UserFunctions/README.md

 # How to write a custom function
 To explains how to write a custom function, here's a short example.
-In this example, a number is sent, the function will add one to this number, and send it back.
+In this example, a LED will be turned ON when the argument is 1, and OFF when it is at 0.

 ## Writing the function
 All custom functions must have an argument of type SFPFunction* and a return value of type SFPResult, as shown below :